rajat-chauhan/totalitycorp-frontend-challenge/README.md

 #Use of Languages & Tools: React, Javascript, HTML, CSS.

 #Features:
-The website has a navbar & a footer
+1. The website has a navbar & a footer.
-Uses flexbox/css grids for layout
+2. Uses flexbox/css grids for layout.
-Hover/Click interactions for buttons, links etc is present The website is responsive
+3. Hover/Click interactions for buttons, links etc is present.
+4. The website is fully responsive.

 #Approach:
 1. Uses React, JS, HTML, CSS modules to create this clone.